-However, it is important to remember that just because a work is rejected by one or more publishers does not mean that it is a bad book.
-There are many great books that were initially rejected by publishers only to go on to find great success.
-J.K.
-Rowling’s Harry Potter series is perhaps the most famous example.
+However, it’s essential to remember that just because one or more publishers reject a work does not mean it is inferior work.
+Many excellent books were initially denied but later went on to find success, J.K.
+Rowling’s Harry Potter series being one notable example.

 If publishers have rejected your book or manuscript, don’t give up!
 Keep trying until one accepts your work.
 Eventually, you may find one willing to take a risk with your work.